AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/marketo-tab/best-bets.md

 Lead & Contact buttons are selected by default.
 You can select one or more filter options and a minimum of one of the four options will have to always be selected.

-You cannot “Hide” a lead or contact that you do not own.
+You cannot "Hide" a lead or contact that you do not own.

 **In-line Engagement**